Ice cap harbors abundant microorganisms

 Black algae

-One of the microorganisms on the ice that the researchers spent most time investigating is a small black algae.
-The algae grows on top of the ice and tinges it black.
-There is a reason why the black algae so interesting for the researchers.
+One of the foremost microorganisms on the ice that captured the researchers' attention is a tiny dark algae.
+The algae thrives on the ice surface and stains it black.
+The black algae holds an intrigue for the researchers for a specific reason.

-“When the ice darkens, it becomes more difficult to reflect sunlight.
-Instead, heat from the sun's rays is absorbed by the ice, which starts to melt.
-The more the ice melts, the warmer the temperature on Earth.
-The algae therefore play an important role in global warming," says Alexandre Anesio.
+"Once the ice turns darker, its reflective ability diminishes, making it arduous to bounce back sunlight.
+Rather, the ice absorbs the heat from the sun, initiating the melting process.
+As the ice melts more, the Earth's temperature escalates.
+Hence, the algae hold a crucial function in the phenomenon of global warming," stated Alexandre Anesio.

-In recent years, larger and larger areas of the ice have become stained by the algae, making the ice melt even faster.
-Alexandre Anesio has calculated that the algae are increasing the ice melt by about 20 per cent.

-The algae on the ice also existed before people kicked off global warming through industrialisation.
-However, climate change means spring arrives ever earlier to the Arctic and as a result the algae have a longer season to grow and spread.
+Over the last few years, the ice has progressively acquired greater areas of algae staining, which has resulted in a further acceleration of the ice melting.
+Alexandre Anesio's computation reveals that the algae are contributing to a 20% rise in ice melting.

-"The algae spread a little more every year.
-When I travel to Greenland, I now see vast areas where the ice is completely dark because of the algae,” he says.
+"The algae propagate slightly each year.
+While journeying to Greenland, I now behold extensive regions where the ice is entirely dusky due to the algae," he declares.

 Looking for an algaecide

-Alexandre Anesio and his colleagues are spending a lot of time on the black algae because they are trying to find out whether the algae growth can be slowed down in some way or another.
+Alexandre Anesio and his associates are dedicating significant time to the dark algae as they aim to determine if there is a means to decelerate the growth of the algae.

-The is a balance In most ecosystems - a kind of equilibrium - because the various organisms keep each other in check.
-So Alexandre Anesio wants to learn more about the relationship between the different microbes.
+There exists a harmony in most ecosystems - a form of stability - as the different organisms maintain mutual control.
+Therefore, Alexandre Anesio aims to gain further understanding of the correlation among the diverse microbes.

-“The various microorganisms on the ice affect each other.
-Some leave nutrition that others live off.
-Small viral particles attack and consume bacteria.
-We believe that some of the fungal spores could eat the black algae.
-This is what we're looking for,” he says.
+"The diverse microorganisms present on the ice interact with each other.
+Certain organisms provide nourishment for others.
+Tiny viral agents assault and feed on microbes.
+It is our hypothesis that select fungal spores may ingest the dark algae.
+Such is our pursuit," he affirms.

-However, he stresses that, even if they do find a way to curb algae growth, this will not solve climate change.
-Although it could slow it down.
+Notwithstanding, he emphasizes that discovering a method to restrain the proliferation of algae will not resolve climate change, although it may decelerate its progression.

 The same pigment as in black tea

-Algae is found virtually everywhere.
-In the sea, in lakes, on trees and rocks, and even as small spores in the air.
-Most algae are greenish.
-Like plants and trees, they are green because of chlorophyll.
-A molecule that enables them to photosynthesise.
+Algae exists practically everywhere.
+It can be found in oceans, in ponds, on trees and stones, and even as tiny particles in the atmosphere.
+The majority of algae are green.
+Similar to plants and trees, they derive their green hue from chlorophyll, a molecule that facilitates photosynthesis.

 But it's different for the black algae.

-"Because the algae live on the ice, they’re bombarded with sunlight and radiation.
-To protect themselves, they produce a lot of black pigment.
-It’s actually the same pigment as in black tea.
-The pigment forms a protective layer outside the algae and protects the chlorophyll molecules against the dangerous radiation," says Alexandre Anesio.
+"Since the algae dwell on the ice, they receive a constant barrage of sunlight and radiation.
+In order to safeguard themselves, they generate a significant amount of black pigment.
+Interestingly, this pigment is identical to that found in black tea.
+The pigment creates a shielding layer around the algae, shielding the chlorophyll molecules from the hazardous radiation," remarks Alexandre Anesio.

-When the pigment absorbs the sun's rays, it generates heat.
-This heat makes the ice around the algae melt.
-And this actually benefits the algae.
-They need both water and micronutrients from the ice to live.
+As the pigment soaks up the sun's radiation, it produces warmth, which causes the ice encasing the algae to thaw.
+Surprisingly, this is advantageous to the algae, since they rely on the water and micronutrients within the ice to sustain themselves.

 And they can only use the water when it is liquid.